-- Using a gallon ziplock bag, pour all the batter in and cut a small hold in the corner to create a piping bag.
+- Using a gallon ziplock bag, pour all the batter in, push it to the corner and cut a ½inch hole on the corner to create a piping bag.
 If you do not have a ziplock you can spoon the mixture into the donut pan.

-- Spray the donut pan with cooking spray (I used coconut oil) and pipe the batter in a circular motion to form donut.
-Only fill donut mold about 3/4 full.
+- Spray the donut pan with cooking spray and pipe the batter in a circular motion to form donut.
+Only fill donut mold about ¾ full.

-- Place in oven for 18 minutes and then remove and let rest for 5.
-(If using a silicone pan, cooking time may vary).
-Carefully remove from the pan using a spoon, and place on cooling rack.
+- Place in oven for 18 minutes and then remove from oven.
+Insert a toothpick and they are done if the toothpick is cleanly removed.
+Carefully remove the donuts from the pan using a spoon, and place on cooling rack for 5 minutes.

-- While they cool, combine the dry ingredients for the cinnamon topping: sugar, cinnamon, pumpkin spice.
-Using a brush, brush each side of the donut with the melted coconut oil and then twist/dip into the cinnamon sugar.
+- While the donuts cool, combine the dry ingredients for the cinnamon topping: sugar, cinnamon, pumpkin spice.
+Using a brush, lightly brush each side of the donut with the melted coconut oil and then twist/dip into the cinnamon sugar.
 You can do one side or both sides.
 Best served/eaten fresh.